A yearly recreation pass is required for all hunting on the Tule Lake and Lower Klamath

 hunters should examine their own abilities and limitations before using the

-manager for suggestions for hunting the area safely.
+refuges.
+Consult the hunt program coordinator for suggestions on hunting the area safely.

 Follow Us Online